schandillia/Misqui/README.md

 - **Interactive Learning Games** — Engaging educational content for mathematics, puzzles, and strategic thinking
 - **Progress Tracking** — Monitor learning achievements and skill development over time
 - **Kid-Friendly Interface** — Intuitive design optimized for young learners
-- **Adaptive Learning Paths** — Content that adjusts to each child’s skill level and progress
+- **Adaptive Learning Paths** — Content that adjusts to each child's skill level and progress
 - **Dark/Light Mode** — Comfortable viewing experience in any environment
 - **Authentication** — Secure accounts for students and parents